-The Company's manufacturing operations are carried out at three facilities.
+The Company's manufacturing operations are carried out at four facilities.
 The following table sets forth certain information regarding each of these facilities:

-Approximate Aggregate Usable Square Feet Status Segment Newport, New Hampshire 350,000 Owned Firearms/Castings Prescott, Arizona 230,000 Leased Firearms Mayodan, North Carolina 220,000 Owned Firearms
+Approximate Aggregate Usable Square Feet Status Segment Newport, New Hampshire 350,000 Owned Firearms/Castings Prescott, Arizona 230,000 Leased Firearms Mayodan, North Carolina 220,000 Owned Firearms Earth City, Missouri 35,000 Leased Castings

-Each facility contains enclosed ranges for testing firearms.
+Each firearms facility contains enclosed ranges for testing firearms.
 The lease of the Prescott facility provides for rental payments, which are approximately equivalent to estimated rates for real property taxes.

-The Company has three other facilities that were not used in its manufacturing operations in 2013:
+The Company has three other facilities that were not used in its manufacturing operations in 2014: